alexhou00/BellRing/README.md

 Always forgets the time when having online classes at home?
 I made the Bell Ringing program to tell you the time!
 Execute the exe file to run the program and keep the program running

+#if program isn't working properly, copy the "libmpg123-0.dll" file and paste it in  "C:\Windows\System32".